IIP-Design/iip-static-assets/Commons/AboutPage.md

 ### Fall/Winter 2018
 * **Commons Publisher –** upload videos, posters, books, and pamphlets to be discoverable on Content Commons
 * **Integrate content from outside IIP –** e.g. PA press briefings
-* **Documentation site –** resources for developers, webmasters, and content creators interested in connecting to the CDP and using its modules.
+* **Documentation site –** resources for developers, webmasters, and content creators interested in connecting to the CDP and using its modules

 ### Spring/Summer 2019
 * **Image content types –** upload and search for imagery like photo albums, social media graphics, and editable design files and templates